-Our Placement Test is required for students new to Everett Community College who are taking more than 7 credits, or taking classes that have a English, Math or Reading level prerequisite.
+Our placement test is required for students new to Everett Community College who are taking more than 7 credits, or taking classes that have a English, Math or Reading level prerequisite.
 If you are a returning EvCC student, have completed the placement testing within the past 2 years, taken classes here at EvCC and are returning after an absence of 3 or more quarters, you may not need to test.
 We would recommend that you speak with an Advisor prior to registering for classes.
-The Counseling, Advising & Career Center is located on the 3rd floor of the Parks Student Union or you may contact them at 425-388-9263.
+The Advising Center is located in Rainier Hall, Room 104, or you may contact them at 425-388-9339.
 Welcome back to EvCC!

 Are there alternatives to taking the placement test?